 Bursary and scholarship cheques continue to be mailed to the address you have provided in myStudent Centre.
 Scholarship and bursary selections are continuing remotely.
 Please monitor your Sheridan student email account for updates about your application(s).

 Require assistance?
 We're here to help.

 If you need help or assistance regarding Scholarships and Bursaries, email: firstname.lastname@example.org using your Sheridan email account with your Sheridan Student ID number and provide as much information about your inquiry as possible.

 For service by phone, students can follow the steps at qless.sheridancollege.ca or through the QLess mobile app.
 Students will be contacted directly at the phone number they provide.
 Please note that all financial aid & awards inquires for all campuses are now managed through the Davis Campus queue.

 Education is the most important investment you can make in your future.
-In addition to government funding, Sheridan awards over $6 million through 7,000 bursaries, scholarships and awards every year.
+In addition to government funding, Sheridan awards over $7 million in bursaries, scholarships and awards every year.
 External awards from corporate, private or community organizations are also available.
 Sheridan College would like to thank our generous donors for making these opportunities possible!
 The eligibility criteria vary for each award.
-In addition, external awards are available from sources outside Sheridan which may include corporate, private or community organizations.

 Scholarships are awarded based on criteria that may include academic achievement, community involvement, demonstrated leadership skills and financial need.